2016 Winter What To Do

 Varies by event

-Featuring a Beer Dabbler, parades, contests, fireworks and more, every member of the family is sure to find something they enjoy.
+Featuring a Beer Dabbler, parades, disc golf, a cat show, treasure hunt, contests, fireworks and more, every member of the family is sure to find something they enjoy.

 Target Field, Minneapolis